-It also makes it possible to reserve a study room from a student's phone, thus avoiding the need to touch the screen sometimes found in front of the meeting room to reserve it at a specific time.
+It also makes it possible to reserve a meeting room from an employee's phone, thus avoiding the need to touch the screen sometimes found in front of the meeting room to reserve it at a specific time.

-If you need a more personalized application - in line with your brand policy and institutional identity - it is also possible to add the comfort features offered by my PERSONIFY into your own fully customized mobile application.
-For example, in the higher education realm, the app could assist students throughout their journey, from enrolling, to guiding them to their next classroom and providing easy access to services such as booking study rooms and adjusting the comfort of the room from a single application.
+If you need a more personalized application - in line with your brand policy and corporate identity - it is also possible to add the comfort features offered by my PERSONIFY into your own fully customized mobile application.

+A good example of custom usage is a mobile application for hotels.
+The app assists guests throughout their journey, from checking in, to guiding them to their room and providing easy access to all the services, to unlocking the room door and adjusting the comfort of the room from a single application.
+This type of application, which is becoming increasingly popular, increases customer loyalty by providing a unique and seamless experience.